Fall 2014 CA Application

 What is a Course Assistant?

-The College 101 course assistant (CA) position is a unique opportunity available to upper-class students at Baldwin Wallace University.
-The CA is a peer facilitator who assists a professor in teaching the College 101: First Year Experience course.
+The First Year Experience course assistant (CA) position is a unique opportunity available to upper-class students at Baldwin Wallace University.
+The CA is a peer facilitator who assists instructors in teaching the First Year Experience course.

 Through this opportunity, CA's provide a "peer perspective" of student life and reality at BW.
-Aside from being a role model, peer counselor, and assistant to the instructor, CA's strengthen their interpersonal communication skills, enhance their leadership roles, and gain great training for future careers in teaching and higher education.
+Aside from being a role model, peer counselor, and assistant to the instructors, CA's strengthen their interpersonal communication skills, enhance their leadership roles, and gain great training for future careers in teaching and higher education.
 Regardless of your major, the Course Assistant experience will enable you to expand your resume.

 - Cumulative grade point average of 2.75 or higher.

 - Good academic standing with the University and no judicial record.

 Terms of Employment

-- Compensation is a stipend total of $400 paid in monthly installments throughout the fall term after assessments are completed.
+- Compensation is a monetary stipend paid throughout the fall term after assessments are completed.

 - Active participation in all course assistant training sessions as outlined in the contract.

 - Serving as a peer mentor.

-- Initiating contact with your course instructor during spring semester and summer prior to teaching.
+- Initiating contact with your course instructors during spring semester and summer prior to teaching.

-- Assist in preparing the course with your assigned instructor.
+- Assist in preparing the course with your assigned instructors.

-- In-class responsibilities may include: organizing class social activities, developing and showcasing your personal Action Plan/E-Portfolio to students in the class, reviewing assignments, assisting students who have difficulty adjusting to college, and presenting relevant topics to the class.
+- In-class responsibilities may include: organizing class social activities, reviewing assignments, assisting students who have difficulty adjusting to college, and presenting relevant topics to the class.